Many investors like REITs because of their consistent dividend payout which can be 2 or 4 (half-yearly or quarterly) times a year.

 What do these mean?

-Cash sufficient
+Cash sufficient for status quo

-Because REITs pay out at least 90% of their income as dividends, they have just enough cash for themselves.
+Because REITs pay out at least 90% of their income as dividends, they have just enough cash.
 It is insufficient for large acquisitions which they need to tap into debt and/or equity for financing.
 It is enough for daily operations but it can be insufficent to handle the sudden unexpected changes in the operating envionment such as increase in finance costs and unexpected delays in rental payments.
 It assumes status quo.

 Debts